aristanetworks/anta/README.md

 The tests are defined in functions in the python package [anta](anta):

 - Each function returns `True`, `False` or `None` (when it can not run properly)
-- The [overview.md](documentation/overview.md) file has the functions documentation
+- The [overview.md](documentation/overview.md) file has an overview of the functions documentation

 # Requirements